 Chinese pronunciation - Audio lessons

 Do you wish you could pronounce Chinese like a native speaker?
 Now you can!
 Rocket Languages has discovered a new way to make Chinese pronunciation easy.
 Not only that, but you have a ton of free audio lessons here at your fingertips to start improving your Chinese pronunciation right now.
 Want to start with some simple Chinese words or basic Chinese phrases?
 No problem.
 Ready to try some Chinese travel words or learn more about Chinese culture?
 Great!
 Before you start your Rocket Chinese adventure, read on to find out how we’re going to help you master Chinese pronunciation in no time…

 Use Rocket Record voice comparison software for free

 As hard as you try, without helpful feedback your Chinese pronunciation is never going to be the same as a native speaker’s.
 If you've found it difficult to perfect the way you say Chinese words and phrases, Rocket Languages' voice comparison software will help you.
 Use the blue button to play the audio tracks associated with [[lesson_name]].
-Then try recording yourself and compare your Chinese pronunciation with that of the native Chinese speaker.
-That’s right, with Rocket Chinese's voice recognition technology you can record your voice as many times as you need until your pronunciation matches the [[language]] speaker!
+Then try recording yourself and compare your [[language]] pronunciation with that of the native [[language]] speaker.
+That’s right, with Rocket [[language]]'s voice recognition technology you can record your voice as many times as you need until your pronunciation matches the [[language]] speaker!
 Give it a try!

 Chinese pronunciation tips:

 Chinese is a "tonal language", which means that the way a sound is pronounced directly affects the meaning of what is said.
 Other languages use tone but in a different manner, for example in English, tone can used to convey the attitude or feeling of a speaker or whether what someone says is a statement, question, warning or command.
 There are four tones in Chinese altogether.
 In writing, we use the accent marks on the main vowel to indicate tone.
 For the first tone (flat or high level) we use a macron:### [ ˉ ] ā ē ī ō ū

 For the second tone (rising or high rising) we use an acute accent:### [ ˊ ] á é í ó ú

 For the third tone (falling-rising or low) we use a caron/háček:### [ ˇ ] ǎ ě ǐ ǒ ǔ

 For the fourth tone (falling or high-falling) we use a grave accent:### [ ˋ ] à è ì ò ù

 Listen to these examples of Chinese tones:

 As you can see, in Chinese, tone directly affects meaning.
 In other words, if we make a mistake with the tone we can totally change the meaning of what we are saying.
 This is not just a small change - the new word can be completely unrelated to the one we intended to say!
 We explain everything you need to know about Chinese pronunciation in the Rocket Chinese Premium course.
 Let’s get you started with these free audio lessons…

 Most viewed Chinese pronunciation lessons